Birding site in Uganda

 Bird watching in Semliki Conservation Area.

 Semliki Forest represents the only example of Congo-Basin vegetation in Uganda.
-A large number of Guinea-Congo biome species reach their eastern limits here, which is one of the richest for forest birds in the country.
+A large number of Guinea-Congo biome species reach their Eastern limits here, which makes it one of the richest for forest birds in the country.

-No less than 131 of the 144 Guinea -Congo forest Biome species have been recorded in Semliki Forest, as well as 31 Guinea Congo Biome species, and 39 others that are only known from Semliki antional park in Uganda.
-Other species such as White-tailed/Piping Hornbill (also recorded in Budongo forest reserve), Capuchin Babbler and Blue-headed, Crested flycatcher are now known from Mabira forest reserve, the Orange weaver is common along the northern shores of Lake Victoria and the Red-billed Malimbe has been recorded from Kibale National Park.
+No less than 131 of the 144 Guinea -Congo forest Biome species have been recorded in Semliki Forest, as well as 31 Guinea Congo Biome species, and 39 others that are only known from Semliki National park in Uganda.
+Other species such as White-tailed/Piping Hornbill (also recorded in Budongo forest reserve), Capuchin Babbler and Blue-headed, Crested flycatcher are now known from Mabira forest reserve, the Orange Weaver is common along the Northern shores of Lake Victoria and the Red-billed Malimbe has been recorded from Kibale National Park.

 Semliki forest is close to the Mt.
 Rwenzori ranges, and the River Semliki meanders (forming ox-bow lakes in some places) along the Western border down to Lake Albert and is surrounded by swamp where four Lake Victoria biome species, including Papyrus Gonolek and Caruthers’s Cisticola are recorded.
 The site also has two restricted range species, and surprisingly, six Afrotropical highlands biome species; all widespread elsewhere. other interesting species include some of the continent’s most spectacular and sought-after birds such as Congo Serpent Eagle, Long-tailed Hawk, Nkulengu Rail, Black-wattled Hornbill and Lyre-tailed Honeyguide.